Abumuazu/Engineering-Algorithm-Problems/README.md

-# Engineering Problems
+# Engineering Problems(Algorithms)

-This repo contains questions you should be able to solve in a reasonable amount of time.
+This repo contains intermediate algorithm.
 It tests your understanding of JavaScript fundamentals.

 You can run the test cases by running